Stockbridge-Munsee Tribal Law Library

 Section ENV.02.15 — Tribal Council Approved Permits

-(b) DOMESTIC USE PERMIT: Adult enrolled members may obtain a permit to harvest forest products such as cedar, white birch bark, balsam boughs, white pine, etc., for their own personal use such as for fences, decorations or other projects.
-There is no stumpage charge.
-Applicants shall state what materials are needed and the amount needed.
-The prohibition on giving away products does not apply donations to an enrolled elder or for Stockbridge-Munsee cultural practices.
+(b) DOMESTIC USE PERMIT: Adult enrolled members may obtain a permit to harvest forest products such as: cedar, white birch bark, balsam boughs, white pine, etc., for their own personal use such as; for fences, decorations or other projects.
+Applicants shall state what materials and amounts are needed.
+The prohibition on giving away products does not apply to donations to an enrolled elder or for Stockbridge-Munsee cultural practices.
+There is no charge for this permit.
+No stumpage rate is charged for the forest products harvested.

-(1) The enrolled member must submit a written request to the Committee notifying them of the quantity, type of product to be harvested and how the product will used.
-Depending on the size of the project the Committee will ask for submission of detailed plans.
+(1) The enrolled member must submit a written request to the Committee notifying them of the quantity, type of product to be harvested and how the product will be used.
+Depending on the size of the project the Committee may ask for submission of detailed plans.

 (2) The Forestry Staff will determine the availability of the forest product and may designate where the product will be harvested, should the permit be issued.